belkdioui/Exam_rank_2-1337/README.md

-# Exam Rank 2 Solutions - 1337 École
+# Exam Rank 2 Solutions - 1337

 Welcome to my repository!
 This repository contains my solutions for the Exam Rank 2 at 1337 École.
 Below you will find information about the projects, my approach to solving them, and how to run my code.